John-Doherty0/John-Doherty0/README.md

 - 👋 Hi, I’m @John-Doherty0
 - 👀 I’m interested in Web Design, Web Dev 💻  & Surfing 🏄
 - 🌱 I’m currently learning React.js
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me jjdohertywork@gmail.com

-My design portfolio is https://www.jjdohertyportfolio.com/
+- 🎨 My design portfolio is https://www.jjdohertyportfolio.com/

 <!---
 John-Doherty0/John-Doherty0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.